Your Criminal Record Doesn’t Have To Follow You

 Call our Brazoria County expunction attorneys today at 979-431-1268.

 We can review your case and discuss your legal options.
 Depending on the specific circumstances of your case, these may include:

-- Sealing of a juvenile record: as the name implies, this prevents disclosure of any information about your case to people outside the justice system.
+- Sealing of a juvenile record: As the name implies, this prevents the disclosure of any information about your case to people outside the justice system.